Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Related Work

-\heading{Component isolation} Component isolation techniques involve securing individual components through sandboxing, interposition, wrapping, and access checks~\cite{mcc, santos2014information, ko2021securejs, musch2019scriptprotect, magazinius2014architectures, agten2012jsand, meyerovich2010conscript}. \sys, instead, replaces the original component with one that exhibits the same client-facing functionality.
-It does not employ sandboxing or wrapping to enforce security policies on the regenerated component and thus has no runtime overhead during the production execution of a component. \sys's sandboxing is used during inference when \sys interacts with a potentially malicious library.
+\heading{Component isolation} Component isolation involves securing individual components through sandboxing, interposition, wrapping, and access checks~\cite{mcc, santos2014information, ko2021securejs, musch2019scriptprotect, magazinius2014architectures, agten2012jsand, meyerovich2010conscript}. \sys instead replaces the original component with a regenerated component that exhibits the same client-facing functionality.
+It does not use sandboxing or wrapping to enforce security policies on the regenerated component and thus has no runtime overhead during the production execution of a component. \sys's sandboxing is used during inference when \sys interacts with a potentially malicious component.

-\heading{Program synthesis} Program synthesis, programming by example, and component-based synthesis \cite{feser2015synthesizing, gulwani2011automating, raza2018disjunctive, singh2016blinkfill, polikarpova2016program, alur2013syntax, Handa_2020, yaghmazadeh2018automated, jha2010oracle, feng2017component, shi2019frangel, mandelin2005jungloid, galenson2014codehint, harp:ccs:2021} are methods for automatically generating programs, either from high-level specifications, example inputs and outputs, or reusable components, respectively.
-They often involve techniques such as constraint solving, refinement types, and interactive feedback. \sys differs from these approaches in two major ways (1) regeneration leverages an LLM instead of a domain-specific program inference algorithm, and (2) programs produced during the regeneration phase do not have to conform to a domain-specific language (DSL).
-Lifting these constraints allows \sys's inference and regeneration to scale \emph{across} domains without any domain expertise---\eg string transforms, stream processing, array calculations, math operations, \etc
+\heading{Program synthesis} Program synthesis, programming by example, and component-based synthesis \cite{feser2015synthesizing, gulwani2011automating, raza2018disjunctive, singh2016blinkfill, polikarpova2016program, alur2013syntax, Handa_2020, yaghmazadeh2018automated, jha2010oracle, feng2017component, shi2019frangel, mandelin2005jungloid, galenson2014codehint} are methods for automatically generating programs, either from high-level specifications, example inputs and outputs, or reusable components, respectively.
+Techniques include constraint solving, refinement types, and interactive feedback. \sys differs from these approaches in that (1) it uses an LLM to generate the input-output pairs (instead of working with a given set of input-output examples), (2) the regeneration leverages an LLM instead of a domain-specific program synthesis algorithm, and (3) programs produced during the regeneration phase do not have to conform to a domain-specific language (DSL).
+Eliminating these constraints allows \sys's inference and regeneration to scale \emph{across} domains.
+Program synthesis, in contrast, targets specific domains (\eg string transforms, stream processing, array calculations, math operations) and requires both domain and programming language expertise to design and implement a domain-specific language for each targeted domain.

-Similar to works that employ active learning for collecting input-output examples \cite{harp:ccs:2021}, \sys does not require any pre-provided input-output examples.
-Instead, it generates a set of inputs based on the target library's source code and subsequently refines this set using code coverage metrics.